BarberShopSystem/Back-end/README.md

 # Back-end
-Repositorio destinado as tarefas referente ao escopo do back-end.
+Repositorio do Sistema BarberShop destinado as tarefas referente ao escopo do back-end.
 Incluindo documentação até desenvolvimento .